Unexpected ways you could be non-compliant

 Large enterprises often engage in checkbox license management.
 They invest in software asset (or license) management tools that provide limited auditing capabilities and limited visibility into license usage, and call it a day.
 Unfortunately, effective management of software licenses requires dedicated people and processes.
 This ensures a 360-degree view and control over how licenses are purchased, distributed, harvested, archived and retired.
 As the complexity of IT and IT contracting increases, the need for formal asset and license management programs within the enterprise will become even more crucial.

 If you recognize any of these instances of likely non-compliance and need help establishing your licence position.
 Why not give us a call.
-Our Certero platform offers best of breed software asset management solutions that can run individually, but more important they can run holistically together.
-The platform runs across Windows & macOS, IBM, SAP and Oracle.
+Our Certero Management Platform offers best of breed software asset management solutions that can run individually, but more important they can run holistically together.

-The AssetStudio product suite together with our world class SAM services, will help you quickly gain control of your licensing.
-Enabling cost reduction through optimization and helping you avoid any nasty surprises from your next vendor software audit.
+The AssetStudio Hardware & Software Asset Management Suite together with our world class SAM Services, will help you quickly gain control of your licensing, enabling cost reduction through optimization and helping you avoid any nasty surprises from your next vendor software audit.